EPCCed/SiMLInt/docs/README.md

 ## Model training

-The example workflow uses a model that returns always 0s for the correction, maintaining the simulation on the same trajectory it would follow without any ML adjustments.
+The example workflow uses a model that returns always zeroes for the correction, maintaining the simulation on the same trajectory it would follow without any ML adjustments.
 LC, however, requires a model that is trained to predict the difference between the fully resolved trajectory that runs over a sufficiently fine resolution of the domain and a trajectory that uses coarser domain decomposition (and coarser time steps).
 To train such a ML model, we need to generate data matching this scenario, as detailed below.

 The training dataset can be generated as follows:
 1. Run a fully resolved simulation (denoted F)